marlonvtomazin/basic-langchain-js-lp-iaagent/README.md

 - **Platform**: Netlify
 - **Version Control**: Git

-# Working in progress - Currently running locally, will be deployed to Netlify
+# Work in progress - Currently running locally, will be deployed to Netlify

 ---
 [PT-BR]